 Good framework library design is always nontrivial and often underestimated.
 F# framework and library design methodology is inevitably strongly rooted in the context of .NET object-oriented programming.
 In this document, we give our guidelines on how you can go about approaching library design in the context of F# programming.
 As with the .NET Library Design Guidelines, these guidelines are not completely proscriptive –ultimately the final choices lie with F# programmers and software architects.

-A primary decision point is whether you are authoring code for use exclusively from other F# components, or whether your code is intended for use from other .NET languages (like C# and Visual Basic).
+A primary decision point is whether you are designing components for use exclusively from F#, or whether your components are intended for use from other .NET languages (like C# and Visual Basic).
 APIs aimed specifically at F# developers can and should take advantage of the variety of F#-specific types and constructs that provide some of the unique strengths of the F# language.
-Though it is possible to consume all of these components from other languages, a well-designed API designed for developers of any .NET language should use a more restricted subset of F# in the public interface, so as to provide familiar, idiomatic APIs that are consistent with the rest of .NET Framework.
+While it is possible to consume all of these components from other languages, a well-designed API designed for developers of any .NET language should use a more restricted subset of F# in the public interface, so as to provide familiar, idiomatic APIs that are consistent with the rest of .NET Framework.

-Chapters 2-4 give recommendations for authoring F# libraries depending on the library’s intended audience.
-First in Chapter 2 we provide universal guidelines for all F# libraries.
-Next in Chapter 3 we describe recommendations for libraries that are intended to be consumed by any .NET language.
-Then in Chapter 4 we offer advice regarding APIs designed specifically for F# developers.
-These chapters together provide all our advice regarding the design of the public interface published by an F# assembly.
+Sections 2-4 give recommendations for authoring F# libraries depending on the library’s intended audience.
+First in Section 2 we provide universal guidelines for all F# libraries.
+Next in Section 3 we offer advice regarding APIs designed specifically for F# developers.
+Then in Section 4 we describe recommendations for libraries that are intended to be consumed by any .NET language.
+These Sections together provide all our advice regarding the design of the public interface published by an F# assembly.

-Chapter 5 offers suggestions for F# coding conventions.
-Whereas the other chapters focus on the public API, this chapter suggests some recommendations regarding style and conventions for general F# coding (e.g. the implementation of internal components).
+Section 5 offers suggestions for F# coding conventions.
+Whereas the other Sections focus on the component design, this Section suggests some recommendations regarding style and conventions for general F# coding (e.g. the implementation of internal components).

 The document concludes with an appendix containing an extended design example.

-General Guidelines for All Libraries
+General Guidelines

 There are a few universal guidelines that apply to F# libraries, regardless of the intended audience for the library.
 For all F# libraries, we propose the guidelines below.
 The first bullet is paramount, echoing one of the main themes of this document.